New Scooter Honda Cliq Launched in India

 The new vehicle comes with an interesting design and utilitarian features, which are usually not seen on conventional scooters.
 The Cliq will be made available in smaller cities and towns before coming to bigger metro cities.
 Currently it is on sale exclusively in Rajasthan, but Honda have promised that it will be available across India by festive season.
 Six out of ten two-wheelers sold in India are between 100-110-cc engine capacity.
 In this segment, scooters have seen tremendous growth with the Honda Activa out-selling competition in the recent months.

-Speaking about the concept of Honda Cliq, HMSI’s new CEO and President said, “With the highly increasing demand and varied customer needs this segment (100-110 cc) is poised to sub segmentation.
+Speaking about the concept of Honda Cliq, Minoru Kato, HMSI’s new CEO and President said, “With the highly increasing demand and varied customer needs this segment (100-110 cc) is poised to sub segmentation.
 As leaders of the scooter category, Honda has developed Cliq which would address the needs of customers with additional value of comfort and convenience.”

 With an overall length of 1,745 mm and wheelbase of 1,241 mm, the Cliq is slightly smaller than the Activa.
 It weighs just 102 kg and has a low seat height of 743 mm, which also makes it handy for ladies and short adults.
 The unisex design is pretty radical, with a Dio like headlight (AHO) positioned on the front panel.
 What makes the design stand out is the integrated bikini fairing, which also comes with an optional visor.
 The flat side design borrows cues from the Honda Navi, giving the Cliq its compact dimensions.